Primary School Sports Funding

 The Physical Education and Sport premium is designed to help primary schools to improve the quality of the PE and sports activities they offer their pupils.
 Schools receive PE and sport premium from the government based on the number of pupils in years 1 to 6.

 The funding for St Mark’s Primary School is £16,530 for the academic year 2019-2020.

 The school is a member of the West Lancashire Sport Partnership.
 This partnership provides a comprehensive, flexible and responsive service that supports the development and delivery of Physical Education and School Sport in an effective and professional manner.

-The school is using £6370 of the funding to engage in the Forest School Programme and become a Forest School.
+The school is using £2700 of the funding to engage in the Forest School Programme.
 Forest Schools provide opportunities for young people to explore their creativity and develop confidence, resilience and curiosity through hands-on experiences in a natural environment with trees.
 The Lancashire Wildlife Trust has planned, designed and constructed an outdoor learning and teaching area in the school environment.
-The Forest School activity sessions have been delivered by a Level 3 Forest School Practitioner provided by West Lancashire Sport Partnership.
-A member of the school staff is in the process of becoming a qualified Level 3 Forest School Practitioner having embarked on the training course.
+The Forest School activity sessions will be delivered one day a week for nine weeks in both the Autumn and Summer Terms by a Level 3 Forest School Practitioner provided by West Lancashire Sport Partnership.

 Such services/opportunities include

 fund these sessions, the cost is met through the school budget.
 However the delivery of high quality PE and sports teaching has had an impact on the standards achieved by the children in swimming.